Economic-and-Financial-Data-Discovery/imfdatapy/README.md

 ## License

 `imfdatapy` was created by Sou-Cheng T. Choi and Irina Klein, Illinois Institute of Technology.
 It is licensed under the terms of the Apache License, v2.0.

+With regard to the terms for using IMF data, please refer to IMF's [Copyright and Usage](https://www.imf.org/external/terms.htm) and pay special attention to the section _SPECIAL TERMS AND CONDITIONS PERTAINING TO THE USE OF DATA_.

 ## Credits